AnhPC03/yolov5-export-to-cpu-mnn/README.md

 ```
 ✅ With ***yolov5s*** is model name and ***640*** is input size of your Pytorch model.<br />
 ✅ After you run above commands, you will see **successfully message**.
 And you can find MNN converted model in path **weights/mnn/**.<br />
-✅ The size of MNN model weight is much smaller than origin Pytorch model weight.<br />
+✅ Attention about model quantization: The size of MNN model weight is much smaller than origin Pytorch model weight because of using `--weightQuantBits 8` in **export_mnn.sh** file.
+This reduced model size while also improving CPU and hardware accelerator latency, with little degradation in model accuracy.
+If you want to keep fully model accuracy, feel free to delete `--weightQuantBits 8` in **export_mnn.sh** file.<br />
+✅ Because of running on Intel/AMD CPU, so I decided to quantize my model.<br />

 ### Step 2: Run the inference on Intel/AMD CPU
 ⚙️ **Setup**